rahpaere/outcomes/programming.md

   - Structure a loop-and-a-half to handle complex stepping, or to poll user input with validation.
   - Identify and verify loop invariants.
   - Rewrite loops using loop fission/fusion, unrolling, permutation, etc.
+  - Nested loop patterns, e.g. to walk matrices in various shapes and directions.

 ## Apply object-oriented programming principles.